-- Models: Navigate to the Modeler page in Eggplant AI.
+- Models: Navigate to the Modeler page in Eggplant DAI.

-- Snippets: Edit scripts associated with the active model without needing to open Eggplant Functional.
+- Snippets: Edit scripts associated with the active model without needing to open Eggplant Studio.

 - RCI: Import real user journeys using Eggplant Real Customer Insights.

 Follow the steps below to create a new model using Designer > Capture tab.
-If you prefer building models in the Modeler UI, you can do so by returning to the Models tab.
+If you prefer building models in Modeler, you can do so by returning to the Models tab.